In order to be considered for a grant, you must complete a Letter of Inquiry Application online by the January 13, 2015 or July 14, 2015 deadline.

 - Your completed Letter of Inquiry Form that provides a detailed project description, uploaded as an attachment.

-5. A copy of your organization's current year summary budget
+- A copy of your organization's current year summary budget, uploaded as an attachment

-6. A copy of your organization's audited summary Financial Statements or Annual Report
+- A copy of your organization's audited summary Financial Statements or Annual Report, uploaded as an attachment

 Your Letter of Inquiry Application is the first step in our grant application process.
 The process is competitive.
 Some applicants may be invited to submit a Full Proposal at a lesser amount than originally requested, while other applicants may be declined at this stage altogether.
 The Full Proposal Application involves updating the online questionnaire and uploading additional attachments.
 You will be notified by e-mail within two months of the application deadline of whether your project was selected to move forward in the Foundation's grant application process.